Zweli-JR/Billibank/README.md

-# Billibank
-A banking website
+# A project where I created a banking website